Plexiglass is a clear plastic material that is commonly used in place of glass because it’s lightweight and also extremely durable.

 Versatility:

-- This product includes 7 pieces of drill bits that are available in different sizes.
+- This product includes 5 pieces of drill bits, all same size.

 Strength: